Meghan Markle’s Ring Honors Prince Harry’s Mom — Crafted Out Of Diamonds That Once Adorned Princess Diana

 Harry and Meghan have set the date to announce their engagement and while that date was not made public, it will most likely come in January, with a summer wedding following, according to Us Weekly.
 Meghan recently wrapped up the filming of her show Suits and plans call for her to move right into Prince Harry’s two-bedroom cottage, which is on the grounds of Kensington Palace.

-US Weekly reports, the couple has no plans to live separately, “Meghan will move right in.”
-She is expected to have some time settling into her new home before the wedding plans start a whirlwind period for the couple, much like whirlwind seen before William and Kate tied the royal knot.
+US Weekly reports the couple has no plans to live separately, “Meghan will move right in.”
+She is expected to have some time settling into her new home before the wedding plans start a whirlwind period for the couple, much like the whirlwind seen before William and Kate tied the royal knot.